eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-If the agent name is not specified in a workload specification And the user does not provide the agent name via the optional argument `--agent`, When the user runs the CLI command `ank apply [OPTIONS] ...`, Then the Ankaios CLI shall emit an agent name not specified error.
+When the agent name is not specified in a workload specification And the user does not provide the agent name via the optional argument `--agent`, And the user runs the CLI command `ank apply [OPTIONS] ...`, the Ankaios CLI shall emit an agent name not specified error.

 Needs:
 - impl